lihini223/C-Sharp-Programming/Practicals/Practical-sheet-2.md

 In main class if user want to do an addition call only the addition method in separate class.
 If user want to do a subtraction call only the subtraction method in separate class.
 Etc. <br/>
 And display the final answer as shown in the figure 01.

+## Question 04

+Add a separate class file to Console application program and create a method call ```private void sayHello( )```.

+Inside the method display hello world.<br/>

+In main class create a class object and try to access the sayHello( ) method by using the class object.<br/>
+Can you access the method?
+Explain why?